cnord/doc-gsm-devices/eng/mini/06-04-config-wireless.md

 ## Wireless Devices

 Use the "Wireless devices" tab to record wireless devices and their parameters, such as type, entry delay, exit delay, etc.
-All wireless devices are connected to the "Nord GSM" device via the CN-WRL expander.
+All wireless devices are connected to the "Nord GSM Mini" device via the CN-WRL expander.
 The expander supports connection of 31 devices.
 The entire list of devices is on the [site] (https://shop.cnord.ru/sn.html).

 ### Connection of New Device